Palmetto (train)

 The Palmetto is a passenger train operated by Amtrak on a 829 mi route between New York City and Savannah, Georgia, via the Northeast Corridor, Washington, D.C., Richmond, Virginia, Fayetteville, North Carolina, and Charleston, South Carolina.
 The Palmetto is a shorter version of the Silver Meteor, which continues south to Miami, Florida.
-Between 1996 and 2002 this service was called the Silver Palm.
-Although currently a day train, in the past the Palmetto provided overnight sleeper service to Florida.
+From 1996 to 2002 this service was called the Silver Palm.
+Although currently a day train, the Palmetto is considered a long-distance train by Amtrak and previously provided overnight sleeper service to Florida.

 During fiscal year 2019, the Palmetto carried 345,342 passengers, a decrease of 11% from FY2018.
 The train had a total revenue of $27,208,372 during FY2016, a 61.4% increase over FY2015.

 History

 The "Palmetto" name was first used by the Atlantic Coast Line Railroad in 1909 for the Palmetto Limited, which ran from New York City to Augusta and Savannah, Georgia, with a connection to Atlanta via the Georgia Railroad.
 The ACL train was discontinued in 1968.

 Amtrak introduced the new Palmetto on June 15, 1976.
 The train drew its name from the Sabal palmetto, the state tree of South Carolina.
 The Palmetto was the first train in the Southern United States to receive the then-new Amfleet equipment, and the 828 mi run was the longest at the time for the new coaches.
 At the time of introduction, Amtrak planned to run the Palmetto daily for the summer only, with service ending September 8.
 However, citing better-than-expected ridership, Amtrak extended the Palmetto to a year-round service indefinitely.
 In October 1976 the Florida Department of Transportation urged Amtrak to extend the Palmetto south to Miami.

-In October 1984, Amtrak began operating operated the Carolinian, a North Carolina-focused regional train, as a section of the Palmetto.
+In October 1984, Amtrak began operating the Carolinian, a North Carolina-focused regional train, as a section of the Palmetto.
 The two trains ran combined between New York and Richmond, Virginia.
 At Richmond the Carolinian continued separately to Raleigh and Charlotte, North Carolina.
 The Carolinian was discontinued in September 1985, after the state of North Carolina refused to increase its support for the train, and then revived in 1990.

 In December 1988 Amtrak extended the Palmetto south to Jacksonville, Florida.
 The train continued to be coach-only, without full dining service.
 Beginning on May 12, 1990, the Palmetto combined with a revived Carolinian, although this time the split occurred in Rocky Mount, North Carolina.
 The two trains began running independently to New York in April 1991.
 In October 1994 the Palmetto became a full overnight with sleeper and dining car service, running through to Tampa, Florida.
 This replaced the Silver Meteor's Tampa section.
 This extension was short-lived: budget cuts under the Clinton administration led to the Palmetto's discontinuance on February 1, 1995.